 OBITUARY: Dr. Allan Hook, November 17, 1953 – September 3, 2013

 Allan William Hook— known to the masses as “Hook”—passed away at his home at age 59 on September 3, 2013.
-Surrounding him were his family and friends who gently guided him through to this end.
+Surrounding him were his family and friends who gently guided him through to his end here.

 Hook was born on November 17, 1953, in Quincy, Massachusetts, but spent most of his childhood in Fair Haven, New Jersey, where he excelled in school science fairs and achieved the rank of Eagle Scout.
 Summer days spent as a lifeguard at Sandy Hook beach on the Jersey shore would help shape him, physically with a trim physique that he maintained with daily laps in the pool, and spiritually with a love for the sand and salt that later led him on many fishing junkets to Port Aransas, Texas.